KarlTDebiec/Scinoephile/docs/development.rst

 - [x] Support char assignments in ImageSubtitleSeries
 - [x] Support char assignments in ImageSubtitleEvent
-- [x] Complete assignmnet of one set
+- [x] Complete assignment of one subtitle dataset
+- [x] Stop forcing separation of characters on save
+- [ ] Improve character separation to support split characters such as 儿 and 八
+- [ ] Improve character separation to load assignments from another dataset

 - [ ] Reimplement TestOCRDataset to link to a list of ImageSubtitleSeries
 - [ ] Replace spec_cols in OCRDataset, TrainOCRDataset and TestOCRDataset
 - [ ] Add log output to AutoTrainer